Arturo Murillo: Censure, dismissal, and reinstatement

 The assembly summoned Murillo to testify regarding his role in the tear gas case in a plenary session scheduled for 13 October.
-Murillo failed to attend, once again delivering a note of excuse on the grounds that he was preoccupied receiving a representative of the Organization of American States.
-This time, however, the assembly refused to accept it, arguing that the task of receiving foreign delegations was a job for the Foreign Ministry, with Senator Copa accusing Murillo of "usurping functions".
+Murillo failed to attend, delivering a note of excuse on the grounds that he was preoccupied receiving a representative of the Organization of American States.
+The assembly refused to accept it, arguing that the task of receiving foreign delegations was a job for the Foreign Ministry, with Senator Copa accusing Murillo of "usurping functions".
 As a result, Murillo —along with Minister of Education Víctor Hugo Cárdenas, who had also failed to appear to an unrelated hearing— was censured by the legislature.
-As per Article 158 of the Constitution, such a vote entailed the removal of the targeted officials from office.
-A similar case occurred in March, when Minister López had been censured, dismissed, and reappointed the following day due to the fact that "the Constitution does not prohibit the [censured] minister from returning".
+According to Article 158 of the Constitution, such a vote entailed the removal of the targeted officials from office.
+A similar case occurred in March when Minister López had been censured, dismissed, and reappointed the following day due to the fact that "the Constitution does not prohibit the [censured] minister from returning".
 This time, the MAS argued that such a loophole could not be exploited because, in August, the assembly had passed a law rectifying the ambiguity by specifying the dismissal of a censured minister within twenty-four hours and their prohibition from holding office for a period of three years.
 The Áñez administration argued that, while the president of the Senate had promulgated the law, it hadn't been published in the Official Gazette of the State and, therefore, "from a strictly legal point of view, this […, law] is not in force".